codemagic-ci-cd/codemagic-docs/content/troubleshooting/common-windows-issues.md

 ## Accessing the build machine with SSH or VNC/RDP

-You can always access any build machine using the SSH or VNC.
+Linux and macOS machines can be accessed using SSH or VNC.

-But one thing to notice that if your local machine is Windows so you can't access a Windows build machine using VNC, you should use RDP to do that.
+However, you can't access a Windows build machine using VNC, and you should use an RDP client instead.

 Learn more: [Remote access to the build machine](../troubleshooting/accessing-builder-machine-via-ssh/).